-Arthur Sadoun on COVID-19, marketer advice and whether Publicis will stay independent
+Arthur Sadoun on Covid-19, marketer advice and whether Publicis will stay independent

-As Publicis Groupe announces its 2020 Q1 results – the first set of results to show some impact from the COVID-19 crisis – the company’s chairman and chief executive, Arthur Sadoun, talked to Campaign about the effect of the pandemic on his business, how he thinks marketers should respond to the crisis and whether Publicis will be able to stay independent as the economic impact unfolds.
+As Publicis Groupe announces its 2020 first-quarter results – the first set of results to show some impact from the Covid-19 crisis – the company’s chairman and chief executive, Arthur Sadoun, talked to Campaign about the effect of the pandemic on his business, how he thinks marketers should respond to the crisis and whether Publicis will be able to stay independent as the economic impact unfolds.

-Some people hope for a recovery by Q4, but how likely do you think is it that a recession will continue in 2021 in Europe and the U.S. because of the scale of new jobless claims.
-For example, in the U.S. there have been more than 16 million in three weeks?
+Some people hope for a recovery by the fourth quarter but how likely do you think is it that a recession will continue in 2021 in Europe and the US because of the scale of new jobless claims (for example, in the US there have been more than 16 million in three weeks)?

 We're facing a crisis that is unparalleled in terms of its magnitude, its complexity and most probably its length.

-What’s your prognosis for global ad spend over the next 18 months?
+What’s your prognosis for global adspend over the next 18 months now?

 We are not spending a minute on making predictions for the reasons I stated above.
 We are focusing on the health and well-being of our people, helping our clients to adapt and taking the right measures to protect our teams and our agencies.
 We are taking business measures to make sure they are as prepared as they can be for any eventuality.